signum-network/signum-pool/README.md

 ## Features

+-   Accounts can join your pool using the [Signum XT Wallet](https://github.com/signum-network/signum-xt-wallet)
 -   PoC+ boost calculated by the pool using recent deadlines (no boost drops)
 -   Pool can be audited by API (all information is available to the public)
 -   Miners can set individually their _share model_